26 Some Practical Tips for Christmas Carols and P&W [Jad & Auts]

 Episode Cover

-This episode is with Jad Gillies from the Sunshine Coast campus in Australia.
-Jad’s been a key part of the Hillsong Creative team for...
+This episode is with Annie Garratt from the Hills campus in Australia.
+Annie’s been a key part of the Hillsong Creative team for over...

 Listen